mintonyap/software-test-engineer-coin-gecko/README.md

 ## Scoring Guide

 Develop a **Test Plan** for the above product specifications.
-Your Test Plan should include **Test Scenarios**, **Test Steps/Cases**, a Mind Map and their corresponding pass/fail criteria.
+Your Test Plan should include **Test Scenarios**, **Test Steps/Cases**, a **Mind Map** and their corresponding pass/fail criteria.

 All submissions will be evaluated based on the following criteria:

-- Structure and organization of the Test Plan
+- Structure and organization of the Test Plan.
-- Conciseness, readability, accuracy and adaptibility for future changes.
+- Conciseness, readability, accuracy and adaptibility to future changes.
-- Test coverage for happy and edge-case scenarios in critical application components.
+- Test coverage for happy path and edge-case scenarios in critical application components.
-- Samples of failure scenarios and relevant details e.g. build environment version and steps to reproduce
+- Samples of failure scenarios and relevant details e.g. build environment version and steps to reproduce.
+- Automation code will be assess on selectors strategies, code structure and readability, assertions, setup and teardown, other relevant utilities.

 Example of a mindmap: \